-With Disk Drill you can easily recover deleted photos, videos, music files, documents from internal or external drives, USB flash drives, SD cards.
-The Mac version supports iOS and Android recovery as well.
+With Disk Drill you can easily recover deleted photos, videos, music files, and documents from internal or external drives, USB flash drives, SD cards, etc. The Mac version supports iOS and Android recovery as well.

 - You can recover up to 500MB of data for free with Disk Drill for Windows.

 - Unlike any other, the app has two important additional data loss prevention functionalities.
 The first, Recovery Vault, adds a layer to the Recycle Bin and keeps a backup reference to all deleted files.
 The second, Guaranteed Recovery, keeps a copy of each file moved to a previously selected folder, as for example the Recycle Bin.